 Completed Spring 2010

 Our neighbors were renovating the old Taylor Brothers Building and gave K Space and the Graffiti Art Project permission to paint the plywood hurricane shutters.
 35 Graffiti Art Project participants met with the building owner to discuss possible themes and design ideas.
 The mural stated a quote by Plato, “This City is what it is because our citizens are what they are.”
 Additional wild style paintings adorned the mural.
-The mural has been partially dismantled due to renovations.
+The mural was recently painted over.

 Graffiti Art Project Mural at La Retama Park:

 La Retama Park (located between Schatzel, North Lower Broadway, Peoples and Mesquite Streets) was intended to be a revolving mural site that we would paint over every 6 months to a year.
 40 graffiti art project participants completed the first mural here in the Spring of 2009.
 The original mural read “Keep Corpus Christi Colorful” and each letter was designed by a different participant with added embellishments surrounding it.
 The mural has subsequently been painted over twice.
 Now, the above mentioned “Aquatic Center” is in its place.